dockstore/dockstore-ui2/README.md

 Run `npm update`.
 This will automatically update package.json and package-lock.json.

+When you update a dependency in the package.json, make sure to update the third party licenses file `THIRD-PARTY-LICENSES.csv`.
+To update, run the command `license-checker  --excludePackages dockstore-ui2@2.3.0 --csv > UPDATED-LICENSES.csv` Run a diff between the two files and update `THIRD-PARTY-LICENSES.csv` where appropriate.
+If there are new dependencies that list the license as `UNKNOWN` or `UNLICENSED`, look to see if the original license file has the dependency updated already.
+Unfortunately, there is not a way to permanently say a certain dependency should be x license using this package.
+So, once we manually update a dependency's license info and we continue to use it, running the above command will always result in it being unknown in the updated file.

+For more documentation on license-checker, visit [here](https://github.com/davglass/license-checker)

 ## Code scaffolding

 Run `ng g component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.
 See https://github.com/datorama/akita-schematics#create-a-new-feature for how to generate Akita-related components.